sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/08/2022 17:47 PT_
+_Updated 3/09/2022 18:16 PT_

-The team is working on QA for v7.13 and development for v7.14.
-We will be delayed a few more days due to the extensive QA required for the new photo/video feature.
-The new ETA for the release is Thursday, March 10th.
+v7.13 has passed QA and will be released tomorrow morning.
+The team is working on QA for v7.13.1 and development for v7.14.

 ***